-Sail Date: July 01, 2009 Cabin Type: Inside Traveled As: Couple Reviewed: 8 years ago
+Sail Date: July 01, 2009 Ship: Majesty of the Seas Cabin Type: Inside Traveled As: Couple Reviewed: 8 years ago

 I'm told the Majesty of the Seas is one of the smallest in Royal Caribbean's fleet, but we found it to feel relatively new and very well maintained.
 The pool deck and bar area are nice with plenty of chairs to lay out on (although chairs in the shade are harder to come by), and was always busy.
 All the dining facilities were nice and clean.
 The ship's layout is a bit tricky to figure out at first, but once you look at a diagram / layout it's not hard to find your way around.
 I would recommend this ship definitely.